 A Harvard study found a very high rate of return from corporate programs that encourage better health among employees: more than $3 in healthcare savings for every $1 that companies spend.

 Better health helped save an additional $2.73 from lower absenteeism for every $1 spent.
-Investing in your employees’ health is good for business in numerous ways.
+Investing in employees’ health is good for business in numerous ways.

 8. You’ll Gain a Reputation for Promoting Great Work-Life Balance